luigiselmi/algorithms/README.md

 This week is about hash tables.
 There is no programming assignment.

 ## Part II
-Part II focuses on graph- and string-processing algorithms.
+Part II focuses on graph and string-processing algorithms.

 ### Week 1
 This week is about undirected and directed graph (aka digraphs).
-The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php) is about creating a digraph from the WordNet semantic lexicon and finding specific paths between the synsets (vertices) and computing the relatedness of two nouns.
+The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php) is about creating a digraph from the **WordNet semantic lexicon** and finding specific paths between the synsets (vertices) and computing the relatedness of two nouns.
 Three Java classes must be implemented for this assignment.
 The 1st one to be implemented is SAP.java that is used to compute the shortest ancestral path between two vertices.
 You can use SAP.java, with some test files, executing the Java class and entering pair of integers, that represent two vertices, from the command line